Time and the Trickster

 "Do they have mobiles?"
 Rose asked as she barely contained a grin, "You could just call them."

 The Doctor chuckled as if enjoying a private joke.
 "I don't think that would help, even if either of them had a mobile they aren't exactly skilled with that technology."

 Rose chuckled, understanding the joke.
 After all Jamie was a Scottish highlander from the 18th century and Victoria was much younger than Rose knew her and probably hadn't learned much about modern technology.

-"They'll wander back I'm sure," Rose said as she picked up another chip.
+"They'll wander back I'm sure," Rose assured him as she picked up another chip.

 "Are you an artist professionally?" the Doctor asked her.

 "Not professionally," Rose answered with a smile.
 "Though I'm flattered you'd even think so.
 I just enjoy taking a break from my studies."

 "Ah then you are on holiday," the Doctor observed and Rose wondered what language she was speaking with him.